Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Create a farmer's market theme: This could include fresh produce, a farmer's costume, and a wagon.
 Children could pretend to be farmers selling their own crops.

-Incorporate technology: Use a tablet or computer to play grocery store games or watch videos about healthy eating.
+Incorporate technology: Use a tablet or computer to watch videos about healthy eating.

 Create a "grocery store" mural: Children can work together to create a mural of their favorite grocery store items.